 2) copious purulent discharge

-Shock, infection, violation of the integrity of vital organs.
+Shock, infection, disruption of the integrity of vital organs.

-Pain occurs due to damage to receptors and nerve trunks, the intensity of which depends on: 1) the number of nerve elements affected; 2) the reactivity of the body of the victim and his neuropsychic state.
-So, with fear, unexpected injury, etc., the strength of pain is greater; 3) the nature of the wounding weapon and the speed of inflicting injury.
-The sharper the weapon, the fewer cells and nerve elements are destroyed, and, consequently, the pain is less.
+Pain occurs due to damage to receptors and nerve trunks, the intensity of which depends on: 1) the number of nerve elements affected; 2) the reactivity of the victim’s body and his neuropsychic state.
+So, with fear, unexpected injury, etc., the intensity of pain is greater; 3) the nature of the wounding weapon and the speed of injury.
+The sharper the weapon, the fewer cells and nerve elements are destroyed, and, consequently, the less pain.

-The nature and number of vessels destroyed during injury determine the strength of bleeding.
-The most intense happens with the destruction of large arterial trunks.
-The gaping of the wound is determined by its size, depth and violation of the elastic fibers of the skin.
-Wounds with complete dissection of the muscles lead to a large divergence of the edges of the wound.
-Located across the direction of the elastic fibers of the skin (Langer's lines) usually differ in greater gaping than wounds running parallel to them.
+The nature and number of vessels destroyed during injury determine the severity of bleeding.
+The most intense occurs when large arterial trunks are destroyed.
+The gaping of a wound is determined by its size, depth and disruption of the elastic fibers of the skin.
+Wounds with complete muscle dissection lead to a large divergence of the wound edges.
+The elastic fibers of the skin located transverse to the direction (Langer's lines) usually have a larger gape than wounds running parallel to them.

 Treatment.
-General tasks: the ability to anticipate and prevent the dangers of a wound; reduction in the number and virulence of the infection; removal of dead tissue; strengthening of regeneration processes; stimulation of immunobiological reactions of the body.
+General tasks: ability to anticipate and prevent wound hazards; reducing the number and virulence of infection; removal of dead tissue; strengthening regeneration processes; stimulation of immunobiological reactions of the body.

-The surgical wound is applied during the operation under strict asepsis, but from the air, from the patient's skin, a small amount of microbes can get into it, so the wound is conditionally sterile.
-Treatment is reduced to the restoration of anatomical relationships by stitching tissues and applying a bandage.
+The surgical wound is applied during surgery under strict aseptic conditions, but a small amount of microbes can get into it from the air or from the patient’s skin, so the wound is conditionally sterile.
+Treatment boils down to restoring anatomical relationships by suturing tissue and applying a bandage.

-Occasional fresh wounds are always infected, and there is always the danger of secondary infection.
+Accidental fresh wounds are always infected, and there is always a danger of secondary infection.
 When examining the victim and providing first aid, this must be taken into account.
-Fresh wounds should not be probed or palpated, as microbes may be introduced, and those already present in the wound move to deeper areas.
-In first aid, the skin around the wound is cleaned of contamination with tampons moistened with ether or gasoline, and widely smeared with 5% tincture of iodine.
-After that, an aseptic bandage is applied and the patient is urgently transported to the hospital for active primary surgical treatment with suturing.
-The best results are obtained by treatment in the first 12 hours after injury and consists in removing infected tissues, restoring the anatomical relationships of the damaged area and creating unfavorable conditions for the development of microflora.
+Fresh wounds should not be probed or palpated, as this may introduce germs and move those already present in the wound to deeper areas.
+During first aid, the skin around the wound is cleaned of contamination with swabs soaked in ether or gasoline, and widely lubricated with 5% tincture of iodine.
+After this, an aseptic bandage is applied and the patient is urgently transported to the hospital for active primary surgical treatment with suturing.
+The best results are obtained by treatment in the first 12 hours after injury and consist of removing infected tissue, restoring the anatomical relationships of the damaged area and creating unfavorable conditions for the development of microflora.
 Any wound must be turned into a cut.

-Primary treatment is not performed in severe general condition (shock, acute anemia etc.), the term is shifted until the patient feels better; with purulent infection in the wound.
+Primary treatment is not carried out in severe general condition (shock, acute anemia etc.), the deadline is postponed until the patient’s well-being improves; with a purulent infection in the wound.

-In cases where the imposition of a primary suture is contraindicated (the possibility of infection), a delayed suture is resorted to.
-The wound is stitched with threads, which are left untied for several days, after the danger has passed, they are tied and the wound is sewn up.
-On large wounds not sutured with primary processing, after they are filled with granulations, secondary sutures can be applied without excision or with partial excision of granulations ( secondary processing wounds).
+In cases where the application of a primary suture is contraindicated (possibility of infection), a delayed suture is used.
+The wound is stitched with threads, which are left untied for several days; after the danger has passed, they are tied and the wound is sutured.
+For large wounds that are not sutured primary processing, after they are filled with granulations, secondary sutures can be applied without excision or with partial excision of granulations ( secondary processing wounds).

 Treatment of purulent wounds.
-In the hydration phase, which is characterized by the delimitation and melting of dead cells and tissues and the presence of active inflammatory process, it is important to suppress the activity of microorganisms and promote the fastest cleansing of the wound.
-The following must be provided.
+In the hydration phase, which is characterized by the delimitation and melting of dead cells and tissues and the presence of active inflammatory process, it is important to suppress the activity of microorganisms and promote rapid wound cleansing.
+The following must be ensured.

-1. Rest of the affected organ (immobilization, occasional dressings).
+1. Rest the affected organ (immobilization, rare dressings).

-2. The use of antiseptic substances both locally in the wound, and inside or intramuscularly.
+2. The use of antiseptic substances both locally into the wound and orally or intramuscularly.

 3. Detoxification of the body.

-4. Stimulation of immunobiological reactions, primarily by increasing the phagocytic activity of leukocytes, which is achieved by transfusions of small amounts of blood, improved nutrition, the introduction of staphylococcal toxoid, hyperimmune sera, etc.
+4. Stimulation of immunobiological reactions, primarily by enhancing the phagocytic activity of leukocytes, which is achieved by transfusions of small amounts of blood, improved nutrition, administration of staphylococcal toxoid, hyperimmune serums, etc.

-5. Creation of the maximum outflow of wound contents by wide opening of the purulent focus and draining it.
+5. Creating maximum outflow of wound contents by wide opening of the purulent focus and draining it.

-6. Careful attitude to the tissues of the wound, careful dressings, as the injury leads to a breakthrough of microbes into internal environment body, the absorption of toxins, which is manifested by a sharp increase in temperature, chills, deterioration of health.
+6. Careful treatment of wound tissues and careful dressings, since injury leads to the breakthrough of microbes into internal environment body, absorption of toxins, which is manifested by a sharp increase in temperature, chills, and deterioration of well-being.

-7. In the presence of purulent-necrotic tissues, drugs are indicated that can lyze (destroy) non-viable tissues.
-As such agents, proteolytic enzymes of the animal and bacterial origin applied topically in the form of solutions or powder (in the presence of abundant purulent discharge).
-Enzyme preparations due to their necrolytic and anti-inflammatory action, they significantly reduce the phase of wound hydration.
-They are quickly cleared of dead tissue and covered with healthy juicy granulations, which allows you to switch to the use of ointment dressings or to the imposition of an early secondary suture.
+7. In the presence of purulent-necrotic tissues, drugs capable of lysing (destroying) non-viable tissues are indicated.
+Animal proteolytic enzymes are used as such agents and bacterial origin, applied topically in the form of solutions or powder (in the presence of copious purulent discharge).
+Enzyme preparations due to their necrolytic and anti-inflammatory effects, they significantly reduce the hydration phase of wounds.
+They are quickly cleared of dead tissue and covered with healthy, juicy granulations, which allows you to switch to the use of ointment dressings or to the application of an early secondary suture.

 When inflammation subsides and regeneration develops, therapeutic measures should mainly be aimed at enhancing this process.
 In this phase (dehydration), a strong wound barrier has already been created, the number and virulence of microbes in the discharge are sharply reduced, the wound is cleared of decay products and filled with granulations.
 Measures are shown to protect them from injury and secondary infection, i.e. dressings with indifferent ointment.
-At this time, bandages with hypertonic, antiseptic solutions should not be used, as they damage the granulations, as a result of which wound healing is delayed.
+At this time, you cannot use dressings with hypertonic, antiseptic solutions, as they damage granulations, as a result of which wound healing is delayed.

-For centuries, the art of bandaging has been shaped into a special science - desmurgy.
-It is important to apply a bandage conveniently and correctly not only in first aid to the victim, but also in treatment, as this contributes to the rapid healing of wounds and reduces the suffering of patients.
-IN last years for holding gauze and applied topically to the wound medications a special bandage made of elastic mesh "retelas" was designed.
-It is made from elastic and cotton thread and is produced in the form of a hosiery tape in seven sizes (from 0 to 6), which allows you to quickly apply a bandage to almost any part of the body.
+For centuries, the art of applying bandages has been formalized into a special science - desmurgy.
+Conveniently and correctly applying a bandage is important not only for first aid to the victim, but also during treatment, as this promotes rapid healing of wounds and reduces the suffering of patients.
+IN last years for holding gauze and applied topically to the wound medications A special bandage was designed from an elastic mesh “retelast”.
+It is made from elastic and cotton thread and is produced in the form of a stocking tape in seven sizes (from 0 to 6), which allows you to quickly apply a bandage to almost any part of the body.

-In the treatment of patients with a purulent process, it is important to determine the nature of the violations of the general condition and to carry out measures that increase the reactivity of the body with an insufficient, sluggish reaction and lower it with an excessively violent reaction.
-At the same time, care must be taken to preserve and restore the function of the affected organ.
-The terms of immobilization and rest should not be delayed, replacing them in the dehydration phase with dosed ones, with gradually expanding volumes of exercise therapy and physiotherapy procedures.
+When treating patients with a purulent process, it is important to determine the nature of the disturbances in the general condition and carry out measures that help increase the body's reactivity in case of insufficient, sluggish reaction and reduce it in case of an overly violent reaction.
+At the same time, it is necessary to take care of preserving and restoring the function of the affected organ.
+The periods of immobilization and rest should not be delayed, replacing them in the dehydration phase with dosed ones, with gradually expanding volumes of physical therapy and physiotherapeutic procedures.

 Examination of the patient;

-Wound dressing according to the rules for the treatment of purulent wounds in the hydration phase:
+Wound dressing according to the rules for treating purulent wounds in the hydration phase:

 Washing the wound with a solution of 3% hydrogen peroxide, which also has a deodorizing effect;